HariKripa1/Container-as-a-Service/README.md

 			permissions.py			Django Restfulframework's file to configure permissions for user							New serializers.py			Django Restfulframework's file to serialize model objects of ccloud application				New views.py				Django Restfulframework's file to define business logic										New

+	$HOME
+            ccloud                  Django web application to provide docker as a service                                       Modified
+            ccloud_api              Django application that contains RESTFul APIs for cluster management                        New db.sqlite3              SQLite Database for our appplication                                                        Modified manage.py               Django framwework's configuration file                                                      Modified
+            README.md               README                                                                                      Modified
+            receiveClusterReq.py    Python script that listens to Cluster request queue and manages nova instances              New receiveDMReq.py         Python script that listens to docker machine create request queue and installs docker       New receive.py              Python script that listens to Service request queue and manages services                    Modified receiveSwarmReq.py      Python script that listens to Swarm cluster request queue and manages swarm cluster         New script                  Folder that contains shell script APIs                                                      New swarm.py                Python script that uses docker swarm python API to manage swarm cluster                     New